LogoLogo

 To add the recovery targets:

-In the Add Recovery Targets menu, select a resource type from the target policy to add to the scenario.
+2. Select one or more Recovery Targets from each type to add to the scenario.
 Reminder: S3 Bucket Sync is not an option since it is not a backup action.

 Every Recovery Scenario target has a number identifying the sequential Recovery Order of execution within the Recovery Scenario.
 The execution of the Recovery Source within the Recovery Scenario is sequenced using the target’s Recovery Order value.
 The recovery of the target with the lowest value runs first.